Stages in your relationship to the Ashtanga practice

 If you stick with the practice for some years, then “why” you practice may change.
 Many people do initially start with the practice for its physical health and wellness benefits.
 You might be looking for increased flexibility, increased strength, or maybe to work with chronic low back pain or other discomforts.
 But, you may find, as the years go by, you become more focused on the mental and emotional effects of practice.
 Maybe you get more interested in how doing practice is affecting your concentration or ability to stay calm rather than reacting right away to difficult situations.
 Regardless, the benefits are all there, physical, mental, and emotional, whether we’re doing primary series or fourth series.

-Hopefully one thing that happens as we age is maturity.
+Hopefully, one thing that happens as we age is maturity.
 As the years go by we’re a little less stuck to getting a particular outcome in practice and more aware of the process.
-And, hopefully this means we’ve learned to be a little gentler with both ourselves and others.
+And, hopefully, this means we’ve learned to be a little gentler with both ourselves and others.
 This might be reflected in our practice in which postures we choose to do.
 Or, it might be reflected more in how we choose to practice the postures that we are doing.
-The opportunities to explore the parts of the practice that I consider to be the most impactful, the breath and concentration aspects, are still available to us regardless of how many postures, which postures, or which sequences we can do.
+The opportunities to explore the parts of the practice that I consider the most impactful, the breath and concentration aspects, are still available to us regardless of how many postures, which postures, or which sequences we can do.